Before we get into the DT770 80 Ohm vs. 250 Ohm comparison, grab a snack, sit back and relax because…

 FiiO E10K.
 A great budget option under $100 that powers my 300 Ohm HD600’s with relative ease.
 Compact, lightweight, durable, and fairly powerful considering how cheap it is.
 Learn more:FiiO E10K Review!

 Audioquest Dragonfly Red.
-My personal favorite due to it’s extreme portability and convenience.
+My personal favorite due to its extreme portability and convenience.
 A step up from the E10K.
 This is going to make all of your headphones sound noticeably better.
-Perfect solution for the DT770, as you can take it anywhere, or just plug it right into your laptop.
+The perfect solution for the DT770, as you can take it anywhere, or just plug it right into your laptop.
 Learn more:Audioquest Dragonfly Red Review!

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated 🙂

-I wouldn’t really worry too much about amps outside of these 3.
+I wouldn’t really worry too much about amps outside of the ones listed above.
 They will be more than enough for both models, should you decide to purchase an amp for the 80 Ohm version.

 As alluded to before, the 250 Ohm is going to do better in critical listening situations.
 It will fare better with stuff like Jazz and Classical as it’s extremely open and airy sounding.
 They also tend to do very well for Gaming.
 In fact, the 770 is one of my favorite options for Gaming because it sounds so open even despite being a closed back.

-To the contrary, the 250 Ohm version does much better with bass heavier genres like Rap, Hip-Hop, R&B, EDM, etc. There’s more thump to the bass, which is one of the biggest differences between these two.
+On the contrary, the 80 Ohm version does much better with bass heavier genres like Rap, Hip-Hop, R&B, EDM, etc. There’s more thump to the bass, which is one of the biggest differences between these two.